Analysis | Letting the coronavirus pandemic burn is a political choice

-An aide might gently point out to the governor that this logic has some flaws: the satellite photos do track the spread of the fires, yes, but those fires are still burning.
-And unchecked fires will eventually spread out of empty areas and into more dangerous, more populated ones, destroying buildings and taking lives.
-Maybe you can’t entirely contain every fire right out of the gates, but years of experience have proved the importance of working quickly to contain them as much as possible to limit costs in dollars and people.
+An aide might gently point out to the governor that this logic has flaws: The satellite photos do track the spread of the fires, yes, but those fires are still burning.
+And unchecked fires will eventually spread out of empty areas and into more vulnerable, more populated ones, destroying buildings and taking lives.
+Maybe you can’t entirely contain every fire right away, but years of experience have proved the importance of working quickly to contain them as much as possible to limit costs in dollars and people.

-In this analogy, the rhetoric of the hypothetical governor may seem ludicrous, a straw man which bears no relationship to anything in reality.
+In this analogy, the rhetoric of the hypothetical governor may seem ludicrous, a straw man that bears no relationship to anything in reality.
 But perhaps you haven’t seen President Trump’s Twitter feed Monday.

-This insistence that the coronavirus pandemic is a function of media bias follows comments from Trump's chief of staff, Mark Meadows, in which he admitted what's been obvious for some time: the administration planned to largely let the pandemic spread unchecked.
+This insistence that the coronavirus pandemic is a function of media bias follows comments from Trump’s chief of staff, Mark Meadows, in which he admitted what’s been obvious for some time: The administration planned to largely let the pandemic spread unchecked.

 “We're not going to control the pandemic,” Meadows said on CNN.
 “We are going to control the fact that we get vaccines, therapeutics and other mitigation areas — ”